ranas0n/personal-web/README.md

 - [ ] Maybe add a blog section to the main page.

 Dashboard
-- [ ] Build out the image upload logic (need to upload images from a form to Vercel Blob Storage).
-- [ ] Add more backend validation to make sure the data format is right, and add some solid error handling.
 - [ ] Add more pop-ups on button clicks (to avoid misclicks).